-Nowadays balloons and plastic water gun (Pichkari) are used.
-The balloon filled with water is called Lola in Nepali.
-Kids start throwing Lolas on each other from one week ahead of the main Holi day.
-The burning of the wood log in villages and town avenues is a very important part of the Holi celebration.
+Many years ago people used to make Pichkari (water guns) out of bamboo and throw colored water on each other.
+Nowadays, balloons and plastic water guns (Pichkari) are used.
+The balloon filled with water is called “Lola” in Nepali.
+One week before the main Holi day, children start throwing Lolas at each other.
+Burning wood logs in villages and town avenues is a very important part of the Holi celebration.
 This event is called Holika Dahan, the end of Holika.
-Furthermore Holi is an officially holiday in Nepal.
+Furthermore, Holi is an official holiday in Nepal.

-Stories behind Holi celebration
+Stories behind the Holi celebration

 Lord Krishna and Radha: